wechulisimiyu/leave-no-medic-behind/README.md

 Afterwards, on your terminal, run ```npm install```, and create a `config/config.env` file using the `sample.env` file.

+N.B: If you want to make a frontend change without dealing with the backend, the code will run if you comment out the `connectDb()` function in `index.js`

 ### From Github to your machine

+Fork this repository.

 ```

 git clone git@github.com:wechu07/leave-no-medic-behind.git
 cd leave-no-medic-behind
 npm install
 ```

-I am using SSH-based authentication.
+- I am using SSH-based authentication.
 The alternative for token-based authentication is:

 ```
 https://github.com/wechu07/leave-no-medic-behind.git